aws-samples/inspector2-enablement-with-cli/README.md

 ### 2.4.
 Variables
 #### 2.4.1 Default variables
 Below are the default variables in the script :
-- `$default_auto_enable_conf`       : Configure the scanning type to be enable for new accounts that are attached to the DA.
+- `$default_auto_enable_conf`       : Configure the scanning type to be enable for new accounts that are associated to the DA.
 You must always set the value for both ec2 and ecr.
 By default in the script, the value is set : `auto_enable_conf="ec2=true,ecr=true"`
 - `$default_rsstype`                : Inspector2 scanning type to be enable.
 The default value is set to `"EC2 ECR"`.

 #### 2.4.2 Variables to set in the parameters file
 Below are the variables in the `param_inspector2.json` that you will need to update according to your Organization:
 - `inspector2_da.id`       : AWS Account id you want to designate as Delegated Admin for Amazon Inspector2
 - `scanning_type.selected` : Inspector2 scanning type to be enable.
 Possible values are "ECR" | "EC2" | "EC2 ECR" (use upper case)
-- `auto_enable.conf`       : Configure the scanning type to be enable for new accounts that are attached to the DA.
+- `auto_enable.conf`       : Configure the scanning type to be enable for new accounts that are associated to the DA.
 You must always set the value for both ec2 and ecr, at an least with one of them being true.
 Example : `auto_enable.conf="ec2=true,ecr=false"`
 - `regions.enablement`     : The list of AWS regions where you want to enable/disable Amazon Inspector2.
 Example in the parameters file.
 If not specified in the file nor found as exported variable, then the script will use the current region.

 #### 2.4.3 Export the variables